KuDim89/JavaScript-patterns/2.Structural_Patterns/6.Flyweight/pattern-description.md

 👍 - Economize RAM.

-👎 - Spends CPU time on searching and context calculation 👎 - Complicates the program code by introducing many additional classes.
+👎 - Spends CPU time on searching and context calculation.\
+👎 - Complicates the program code by introducing many additional classes.